 Product Returns: Our distributors have the right to return unopened unprescribed Belrapzo during certain time periods around the period beginning prior to the labeled expiration date and ending after the labeled expiration date.
 We estimate future product returns on sales of Belrapzo based on: (i) data provided to us by our distributors (including weekly reporting of distributors' sales and inventory held by distributors that provided us with visibility into the distribution channel in order to determine what quantities were sold to retail pharmacies and other providers), (ii) information provided to us from retail pharmacies, (iii) data provided to us by a third-party data provider which collects and publishes prescription data, and other third parties, (iv) historical industry information regarding return rates for similar pharmaceutical products, (v) the estimated remaining shelf life of Belrapzo previously shipped and currently being shipped to distributors and (vi) contractual agreements intended to limit the amount of inventory maintained by our distributors.
-These reserves are recorded in the same period the related revenue is recognized, resulting in a reduction of product revenue and the establishment of a current liabilities on the condensed consolidated balance sheets.
+These reserves are recorded in the same period the related revenue is recognized, resulting in a reduction of product revenue and the establishment of a current liability which is included in accrued expenses and other current liabilities on the condensed consolidated balance sheets.